hrshadhin/school-management-system/readme.md

 :loudspeaker:
-**Notic:** This branch is under development all features are not complete yet! so don't use it in production. if you need production use please wait for completion of the project or use "master" branch.
+**Notic:** This branch is under development all features are not complete yet! so don't use it in production. if you need production use please wait for completion of the project or use version [v1.0](https://github.com/hrshadhin/school-management-system/releases/tag/v1.0).

 # Features
 - Application